Apply for admission to the integration course

 Integration courses are conducted as full-time and part-time courses.

-Before taking part in an integration course, you need a certificate of eligibility.
-This is your participation permit with which you register with an integration course provider.
+Before you can take part in an integration course, you will need an authorisation certificate.
+This is your authorisation to participate, with which you register with an integration course provider.

-If you want to participate in the integration course voluntarily, you must first apply for participation at the Federal Office for Migration and Refugees (BAMF).
-You will then receive the entitlement certificate.
+If you want to take part in an integration course voluntarily, you must first apply to the Federal Office for Migration and Refugees (BAMF).
+You will then receive the authorisation certificate.

 If you are entitled to participate in an integration course as a late repatriate or as a family member, you will receive an entitlement certificate from the Federal Office of Administration (BVA).